-Meditation Is Not Simply “Clearing Your Mind”
+Meditation Is Not About “Emptying The Mind”

-/It is about bringing it back to focus.
+Meditation is not about emptying the mind.
+It is about bringing it back to focus.

 Whenever the concept of meditation comes up, people often instantly think of the cliché beaded and bearded guru sitting in lotus pose atop a mountain, with a mind devoid of thought.